-If a measure of a new schools success is the number of students joining it, then Gems Founders School is with out doubt one of the most successful to have opened in Dubai, having close to 3,800 students from over 100 countries enrolled in its fourth year of operation.
+Originally meant to be part of the GEMS Winchester brand, the 'decision' to create a completely new brand has largely worked for the school - if a measure of a new schools success is the number of students joining it.
+On this measure at least Founders has been without doubt one of the most successful schools to have opened in Dubai, reaching 3,800 students from over 100 countries in its fourth year of operation.

 GEMS Founders Al Barsha has been rated Good on its first inspection (the minimum rating sought by the KHDA) in the 2018-19 inspection process.
 An abbreviated version of the inspection report can be found under the Inspection report tab.
 An update of this review will be completed once the full reports have been published.

 The story so far...

 As one of GEMS Education's more recently opened UK curriculum schools, GEMS Founders School (GFS) Al Barsha appears to have proven what many commentators have advocated for the education scene in Dubai: There is a clear and significant gap for good quality schools which are moderately priced, without the need for extravagant facilities, but with the promise of delivery of a recognised curriculum by qualified staff in a modern and attractive environment.

 The sum of the maths is this: Mid Price + Premium Curriculum - Expensive Facilities = an immediate 1800 students on its opening year in 2016; for the 2017 school year 3250 students, and in 2018-19, close to 3,800 students.
 The fact that the school has been able to successfully manage this growth in its first years, and achieve a KHDA Good rating on its first inspection, is itself a testament to the school's success.
 Students come from 102 nationalities, with a predominance of Indian children (23%) and an equal mix of boys and girls.